portovep/pabloporto.me/content/posts/seven-lessons-i-wish-i-knew-as-a-junior-software-engineer.md

 **The best career decision I made by far was leaving my comfort zone, move abroad and start my professional journey in a great working environment**.
 Working with a group of international and passionate people that cared about their craft expedited my learning more than anything else.
 With remote working, you can now find these type of places without having to leave your home.

 **Being in a great learning environment during working hours is only the first step.
 Don't forget to study and train a bit each day.** That daily hour of study will also compound fast over the first years.

-Invest time early in understanding how you best learn and find ways to apply what you learn at work.
-For example, I realise that what works for me is reading articles and books to immediatly apply the concepts and ideas I read into the problems I am trying to solve at work.

 ## 2. Focus on principles and practices